dgreenheck/simple-pomodoro-ios/README.md

 8. Support Dark Mode for iOS 13 devices.
 9. Reasonable unit test coverage

+## UI Layout

+Since this is a simple app, I wanted everything on one screen rather than tucking the timer settings into a separate view controller.

+The primary view controller contains the countdown timer label and the start/stop buttons.
+A secondary UITableViewController is embedded into the primary view control to display the timer settings.

+All colors are managed via a ColorManager class to keep consistency across the application.

 ## Architecture

 ### CountdownTimer
 This is the fundamental building block of the application.
-It is a simple countdown timer object with the following methods
+It is a simple countdown timer object that implements start/pause/stop functionality.
+Timer events are handled via delegation.

-- start()
-- stop()
-- pause()

-The timerTick(currentTime:) and timerFinished() events are exposed via the delegate design pattern.

 ### PomodoroTimer
 While I could have stuffed everything into a single timer object, I thought it would be a bit cleaner to abstract out the fundamental CountdownTimer object, then have a second abstraction layer to handle the "Pomodoro" behavior.